ShreyanshBB007/GameHub-A-Simple-Gaming-Platform/README.md

 3. Follow the on-screen instructions for each game:
    - **Snake**: Use arrow keys to control the snake.
 Eat food to grow and earn points.
    - **Tetris**: Use arrow keys to move and rotate pieces.
 Complete lines to earn points.
-   - **Number Guessing**: Guess the correct number within the given range.
-   - **Tic Tac Toe**: Classic X and O game - get three in a row to win.
 4. View your scores on the leaderboard and compete with others!

 ## 📁 Project Structure